carlosdavis/wordpress-plugins/add-to-any/README.txt

 = Where are the options? =

 In your Admin panel, go to `Settings` > `Share/Save Buttons`.
-Among other options, you can choose which button and individual icons to display, and where and how to display them.
+Among other options, you can choose which button, individual icons and advanced sharing buttons (Facebook Like Button and Twitter Tweet Button) to display, and where and how to display them.

 = Why isn't the drop-down menu appearing? =

 It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
-Using the Theme Editor, make sure that the following piece of code is included in your theme's `footer.php` file just before the `</body>` line:
+With many themes you can use the Theme Editor to make sure that the following piece of code is included in your theme's `footer.php` file just before the `</body>` line:

 `<?php wp_footer(); ?>`